- Construct the floating point system where the numbers

 with starting value

-The following values for the solution of were computed
+The following values for the solution of

 using Matlab.
 What method was used (bisection, Newton or secant)?
 Make sure you explain in details